vspm104/golang-sha256/README.md

 ```sh
 go run sha256.go -f myfolder -m parallel
 ```
-You should press Enter key at the end of the script.
+You will need to press Enter for exit of the sha256.go script.